Netanyahu wants U.S. release of Israeli spy Pollard kept low-key

 Successive U.S. administrations had resisted Israeli calls to show the unrepentant Pollard clemency, though Washington did, at times, consider early release as part of its efforts to revive talks on Palestinian statehood.

-Pollard's legal team has called on Obama to allow him to go to Israel immediately after release from federal prison in North Carolina, but have noted that he has a job and a place to live in the United States.
+Pollard's legal team has called on U.S. President Barack Obama to allow him to go to Israel immediately after release from federal prison in North Carolina, but have noted that he has a job and a place to live in the United States.

-(Additional reporting by Frank McGurty in New York, Colleen Jenkins in Charlotte, North Carolina, and Matt Spetalnick on board Air Force One; Editing by Jeffrey Heller, Louise Ireland, Nick Macfie and Ryan Woo)
+(Additional reporting by Frank McGurty in New York and Colleen Jenkins in Charlotte, North Carolina; Editing by Jeffrey Heller, Louise Ireland and Dan Grebler)